rosvid/faust-vst-qt/README.md

 (https://bitbucket.org/agraef/faust-vst).
 It provides experimental support for native Qt GUIs in Faust-generated VST plugins.

-**NOTES:** This is work in progress, so expect some bugs.
+This is work in progress, so expect some bugs.
 Only Linux is supported at present.
 To use this architecture, Faust, the VST SDK and Qt are needed, so you'll want to install these beforehand.
 Please also check the upstream faust-vst documentation for further information.

 ## Installation